hessler/udacity-fsnd-p4-design-a-game/README.md

-#Full Stack Nanodegree Project 4 Refresh
+# Paper, Rock, Scissors Game API (Full Stack Nanodegree Project 4)

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
-1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
+2. Configure and run the app with [GoogleAppEngineLauncher](https://cloud.google.com/appengine/downloads), and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer, unless it is set up on another port.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
- Deploy your application.

-##Game Description:
+## Game Description:
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
-Many different Guess a Number games can be played by many different Users at any given time.
+Rock, Paper, Scissors is a simple zero-sum game where each player plays a Rock, Paper, or Scissors object.
+For this game, the user plays against the computer (AI).
+There are four possible outcomes for each game:

+1. Rock beats Scissors (Rock crushes Scissors)
+2. Scissors beats Paper (Scissors cuts Paper)
+3. Paper beats Rock (Paper covers Rock)
+4. Tie (both players play the same object)

+A user's play is sent to the `make_play` endpoint which will reply with updated game data, including a message reply about the game outcome.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

-##Files Included:
+## Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.
  - cron.yaml: Cronjob configuration.